jzhua/effective-potato/README.md

 uv run run-dashboard --debug
 ```

-All scripts accept additional flags (run with `--help`) for customising paths
-or tuning chunk sizes.
+Run the scripts with `--help` to see various additional flags.

 ## Data pipeline